 Will Josh Allen reach the Mahomes/Brady echelon?
 As a proud Buffalonian, I believe so and certainly hope so.

 Allen has become our national sports icon, surpassing expectations and establishing himself as the cornerstone of a team poised to contend for the Super Bowl year after year.
-His key cards are destined to remain staples in football collections for years to come.
-With the national spotlight firmly on him, Allen has elevated his brand through numerous endorsements and television commercials, further cementing his legacy.
+Whether he brings a Lombardi to Buffalo or not, Allen has already secured his place in the football card hobby.
+The endorsements and TV spots have only widened his audience — but it’s the on-field performance that keeps collectors coming back to his cardboard.

 The journey ahead promises to be thrilling.
-Here’s to dreaming of a mid-February snowstorm parade in Buffalo — one that celebrates our ultimate victory, a Lombardi trophy!
+Here’s to dreaming of a mid-February snowstorm parade in Buffalo that celebrates our ultimate victory, a Lombardi trophy!

 Dennis May